jantman/blog/content/2007/12/openepcr.md

 something that can handle data collection, printing a hard copy, analysis, administration, security, etc. - and all the while be organization-independent.
 In essence, a framework.
-Firstly, after having this problem with [PHP EMS Tools][], it should all be designed with i18n/L10n in mind from the beginning, providing good and easy support for translations.
+Firstly, after having this problem with [PHP EMS Tools](http://www.php-ems-tools.com), it should all be designed with i18n/L10n in mind from the beginning, providing good and easy support for translations.
 More importantly, all settings should be configurable.
-To top off the problem, anything that's obviously organization-specific
-- like the data set, layout of input forms on the screen, reports on the data, printed copy (both blank and filled-in), user access rights/RBAC, authentication methods, etc. - should all be designed as pluggable modules.
-The end result would be a system where a single organization or group of organizations can develop - or pay to have developed - a "module" that includes all of this.
+To top off the problem, anything that's obviously organization-specific - like the data set, layout of input forms on the screen, reports on the data, printed copy (both blank and filled-in), user access rights/RBAC, authentication methods, etc. - should all be designed as pluggable modules.
+The end result would be a system where a single organization or group of organizations can develop
+- or pay to have developed - a "module" that includes all of this.
 The license would have additional terms stating that any changes to the code, modules, or updates to modules \*must\* be given back to the openEPCR community.
 The general idea is something like this scenario: the state of New Jersey decides to adopt a standardized PCR and data set.
 Many volunteer ambulance squads don't have the funds for a commercial solution.
 A bunch of them pool their resources or funds and develop a "module" for openEPCR that provides everything required to implement a printed and electronic version of the NJ state PCR.
 If a single organization wishes to deviate, they can simply "extend" that module as they see fit, building off of the main code.
 OpenEPCR itself remains neutral, but provides a repository of modules to use or modify.

 As I see it, there are three main difficulties: